Services / Building Surveys

 When you apply for a mortgage, the mortgage lender will carry out a valuation to ensure the property is worth roughly what you're planning to pay for it.
 A mortgage valuation is sometimes described as a 'valuation survey', but this title is misleading.
 A mortgage valuation is nowhere near comprehensive enough to take the place of a proper house survey, so you should always commission your own independent survey once you've had an offer accepted.

 How long a house inspection takes depends on the level of survey you choose and the type and size of property.
-A level one survey may take less than an hour to complete and a level two survey may take up to four hours.
+A Condition Survey may take less than an hour to complete and a Homebuyers Survey may take up to four hours.

-The full Building Survey that AFA provides will vary considerably depending on the type of property you’re buying, with some taking as long as a full day.
+A full Building Survey will vary considerably depending on the type of property you’re buying, with some taking as long as a full day.

-If you’re looking at a property that that requires a Building Survey or a Snagging Survey, please call AFA for a free, no obligation quote.
+If you’re looking at a property that that requires a Homebuyers Survey, a Building Survey or a Snagging Survey, please call AFA for a free, no obligation quote.